- Approx Cost:

 - A laptop is essential for this course

 Students are expected to have achieved one internal Achievement Standard and one external Achievement Standard in a Level 2 Social Science or English course or discuss their suitability with the HOLA.

 A multi-disciplinary subject that covers art, history, literature and philosophy of the Greek and Roman world.

-Students study four topics:
+Students study two topics:

 - Roman Art and Architecture – covers some of the greatest sculptures and architectural structures of the world, including the Colosseum.

 - Alexander the Great – Alexander is on a quest to take over the world.
 We look at his travels, battles and adventures along the way.

 Classical Studies provides the opportunity to gain up to 22 credits.
 Two internal assessments totalling 12 credits and 2 external assessments totalling 10 credits.

 - Where Does It Lead: